 Graduate students traveling to Providence are expected to follow the current quarantine guidelines of the RIDOH.
 Graduate students are required to remain away from campus during the Quiet Period, with the following exceptions for graduate students approved for campus roles, including research:

-- Graduate students who were approved for return to campus during the fall term and who will be continuing their on-campus roles are exempt from the Quiet Period.
+- Graduate students who were approved for return to campus during the spring term and who will be continuing their on-campus roles are exempt from the Quiet Period.

 - Graduate students who have completed a full quarantine in advance of the Quiet Period and are approved for on-campus roles may access campus.